What Australia-wide water bill savings would mean for people with incontinence

 The Continence Foundation of Australia is calling on all water service providers to do the same.
 The Foundation wrote to the Water Services Association of Australia asking providers to extend their medical programs to include CAPS recipients.

-“Living with incontinence is expensive,” says Rowan Cockerell, CEO of the Continence Foundation of Australia.
+“Living with incontinence is expensive,” says Rowan Cockerell, Former CEO of the Continence Foundation of Australia.

 “People have to budget for the extra costs of washing laundry and bedding, soiled clothes and showers.”